sanjananayak952/Brain-Tumor-Detection/README.md

 ## 📥 Download Model Files

 Models are not included in this repository due to size constraints.
-Contact Me if you want the model files
+Contact Me if you need the model files

 - `brain_tumor_xception.h5`
 - `Model2CNN.h5`